Family seeks return of Navy veteran detained in Iran

 - AP FACT CHECK: Trump claims innocence in probe; wall myths WATCH

-The arrest was first reported by an online news service by Iranian ex-patriots.
+It’s unclear what prompted Iranian authorities to detain White, though Iran in the past has used prisoners with Western ties as bargaining chips in negotiations.

 Iran’s United Nations mission in New York did not immediately respond to a request for comment.

+Joanne White told the newspaper she does not know whether any charges have been filed against him or why he was detained.
+She said her son had visited Iran “five or six times” to see his girlfriend.
+It’s unclear how they met.

+The State Department told his mother they had put in a request for a consular visit by the Swiss embassy, which represents the interests of the United States in Iran since diplomatic relations were severed nearly 40 years ago after the hostage crisis.